 Local Health Departments

-The Office of Local Health Department Support, as well as many other offices and bureaus at the Department, work closely with local health departments to carry out the mission of public health in Ohio.
-The Office of Local Health Department Support works with local health departments by:
+The Office of Government Affairs, as well as many other offices and bureaus at the Ohio Department of Health, works closely with local health departments and other stakeholders to carry out the mission of public health in Ohio.
+The Office of Government Affairs works with local health departments by:

 Local health departments strive to promote health by preventing and controlling disease, injury and disability.
 Local health departments play a vital role in responding to public health issues providing significant public value in terms of dollars and lives saved.
 On a more day-to-day basis, depending on the size and budget of a local health department, services may include environmental health programs, immunization clinics, well-baby visits, pre-natal, health screenings, dental, health promotion activities, disease surveillance and other services and programs.